thybag/PHP-SharePoint-Lists-API/readme.md

         }
     }

-If you are not using composer you can download a copy of the SharePointAPI files manually and include the top SharePointAPI.php class in your project.
+If you are not using composer you can download a copy of the SharePointAPI files manually and include the top "SharePointAPI.php" class in your project.

+#### Creating SharePointAPI object

-In order to use the PHP SharePoint Lists API< you will need a valid user/service account with the permissions to the required list.
+In order to use the PHP SharePoint Lists API you will need a valid user/service account with the permissions to the required list.

-For most SharePoint installtions, you can create a new instance of the API using:
+For most SharePoint installations, you can create a new instance of the API using:

     use Thybag\SharePointAPI;
     $sp = new SharePointAPI('<username>', '<password>', '<path_to_WSDL>');

-If your installtion requires NTLM Authenication, you can instead use
+If your installation requires NTLM Authentication, you can instead use:

     use Thybag\SharePointAPI;
     $sp = new SharePointAPI('<username>', '<password>', '<path_to_WSDL>', 'NTLM');

-SharePoint Online users must use
+SharePoint Online users must use:

     use Thybag\SharePointAPI;
     $sp = new SharePointAPI('<username>', '<password>', '<path_to_WSDL>', 'SPONLINE');